Have you heard of schisandra berries?

 The Chinese have revered this herb for many centuries and Dr. Oz has even called it the “Miracle Pill for Anti-Aging.”

 Why all the hype over a berry?
 It probably has something to do with the fact that it can seemingly do everything.
-Here’s a glimpse at some of the ways that the schisandra berry (Schisandra chinensis) is used…
+Here’s a glimpse at some of the ways that you can use the schisandra berry (Schisandra chinensis)…

 Benefits of schisandra berry

 Schisandra berry strengthens the lungs and can be used for chronic coughing or general lung weakness.
-It has also been shown to strongly support the immune system even in cases of severe infection such as hepatitis B.1
+Studies have also shown that it strongly support the immune system even in cases of severe infection such as hepatitis B.1

 It’s used for chronic digestive problems, notably chronic diarrhea.